Trizlet/DSCOVRgif/README.md

 # DSCOVR-gif-tool

-A simple Python tool to create animated GIFs from images taken by the EPIC instrument on the DSCOVR spacecraft.
+A Python tool to create animated GIFs from images taken by the EPIC instrument on the DSCOVR spacecraft.

 Run with `-h` or `--help` to see command options.